MitchBradley/Grbl_Esp32-wiki/Using-the-SD-Card.md

 There will be some sort of state machine type thing to make sure mount, run, unmount, etc do not cause undesirable effects.

+## Future

+Adding a card detect would be nice to eliminate the card mounting command, but I am not sure what I/O to reassign.